infones/ngOnboarding/README.md

 ];
 ```

 The directive itself is called *onboarding-popover*.
-There are 2 required inline attributes.
+There are 3 required inline attributes.

   * `enabled` should be set to a boolean scope variable that controls whether the onboarding UX is displayed.
   * `steps` should point to the steps configuration.
+  * `stepIndex` is an integer that controls the current step being shown.
+It will default to 0 if not set explicitly.

-There are also 2 optional inline attributes.
+There is also 1 optional inline attribute.

   * `onFinishCallback` should point to a function that will be called when the user either clicks the Close or Done button.
 This is a good place to set a cookie to disable showing the on-boarding UX every time.
-  * `stepIndex` is an integer that controls the current step being shown.
-It will default to 0 if not set explicitly.

 ```html
 <onboarding-popover enabled="onboardingEnabled" steps="onboardingSteps" on-finish-callback='myCallbackFunction' step-index='onboardingIndex'></onboarding-popover>